ptrsuder/cloud-folder-browser/README.md

 * JD link container with random name will be created in app folder
 * Use [Mega download] if web folder is mega folder (no spicy JD links for mega)
 * Use [Download] for Allsync files (even password protected) or files from web index folders
-### Yandex disk support
-* If user is logined in yandex, they can add selected files directly to ya.disk.
-If there is enough free space, files will be created in folder named <yadisk_browser_folder>